qureshiaquib/qureshiaquib.github.io/_posts/2025-10-30-automate-disk-conversion-premiumssdv2.md

 7. Remove the existing VM.
 8. Create a new VM in the target availability zone.

+>Make sure you run this in Non-Prod environment first and validate the entire process.
+{: .prompt-info }

 ```shell
 # Parameters - change as needed